opensearch-project/documentation-website/_opensearch/install/windows.md

       hostname opensearch-sql                       2.4.0.0
       ```

-To stop OpenSearch, press `Ctrl+C` in command prompt or Powershell, or simply close the command prompt or Powershell window.
+To stop OpenSearch, press `Ctrl+C` in Command Prompt or Powershell, or simply close the Command Prompt or Powershell window.
 {: .tip}

 ## Step 3: Set up OpenSearch in your environment